It’s one of the more difficult subjects for a parent to consider: Should you buy life insurance for your children?

 “This can be especially useful in situations where a particular disease like diabetes, strokes or heart problems run in a family,” Lynch said.

 Life insurance policies with these kinds of provisions typically cost more than policies without.
 On the other hand, health is a major factor behind purchasing insurance as an adult.
 It affects insurability for permanent life insurance purposes or may contribute to higher life insurance premiums.
-(Related: Life insurance quotes)
+(Related: What does life insurance cost?)

 “By purchasing the insurance on a child, the future costs can be significantly lower in some circumstances,” said Lynch, who co-authored the book Fundamentals of Insurance Planning.
 “Assuming the policy premiums are paid up, the policyowner would not be required to undertake a medical examination at any time in the future to maintain the insurance.
 Young adults whose parents did not buy the insurance for them as children would be required to qualify for coverage by submitting to medical underwriting.”